-- When did you first notice the lump?
-Has it grown? - Have you had a recent illness? - Do you have any trouble with eating, talking, swallowing, or hearing? - Any sore spots in your mouth or throat? - Do you have any sore or growing spots on your scalp, neck or face? - Have you lost weight? - Are citrus fruits or tomatoes painful to eat? - Do you have ear pain or sore throats that don't go away? - Has your voice been hoarse? - Have you coughed up any blood? - Do you currently smoke or do you have a smoking history?
+What questions will my doctor ask?
+When did you first notice the lump?
+Has it grown?
+Have you had a recent illness?
+Do you have any trouble with eating, talking, swallowing, or hearing?
+Any sore spots in your mouth or throat?
+Do you have any sore or growing spots on your scalp, neck or face?
+Have you lost weight?
+Are citrus fruits or tomatoes painful to eat?
+Do you have ear pain or sore throats that don't go away?
+Has your voice been hoarse?
+Have you coughed up any blood?
+Do you drink alcohol?
 How much?
-How long? - Do you drink alcohol?
-How much?
-How long? - Do you have a history of head and neck cancer? - Any radiation exposure to your head or neck? - Do you have any family history of head and neck cancer?
+How long?
+Do you have a history of head and neck cancer?
+Any radiation exposure to your head or neck?
+Do you have any family history of head and neck cancer?
 How will the provider examine my mouth and throat?
 The provider will look in your mouth and throat with a bright light.
 If you wear dentures, you will need to remove them.
 The provider may use gauze to hold your tongue and feel the surfaces of the mouth, tongue, tonsils or the back of your tongue.
 The provider may use a small mirror in your mouth to see the voice box.
 If a 'scope' is needed, the provider may first numb the nose and throat.
 The provider will then place a small tube in your nose and use a camera to examine your throat.
 You may have mild discomfort.